Nuitka/Nuitka/Developer_Manual.rst

    * Assignments draw from a counter unique for the variable, which becomes the variable version.
 This happens during tree building phase.

-   * References are associated to the version of the variable active.
+   * References are associated with the version of the variable active.
 This can be a merge of branches.
 Trace collection does do that and provides nodes with the currently active trace for a variable.